shaze/amytree/README.md

 The optional arguments are explained below.
 If not given the default values are used
+* `best` By default, any leaf nodes in the tree that have an F1 score above the cut-off are returned.
+If `simplify` is chosen, then we try return the single best node.
+The heuristic used is at each step at each node in the tree to return the child of the node, or the node itself with the best sensitivity and if the sensitivity is the same the best
+* `cut` Only show haplogroups with F1-score above the cut-off (default is 0)
 * `format` The format of the input:
      * `plink` -- the default.
 The data can be found in a PLINK data set (bed,bim,fam).
 In this case, the `sample` parameter should consist of exactly one string which is the base of the PLINK data set.
 All individuals